thealphacubicle/boston-core-mcp/docs/TERRAFORM_DEPLOYMENT.md

 - Check CloudWatch logs for details
 - Verify Docker image was built and pushed (check Terraform output during apply)
-- The image is automatically built/pushed during `terraform apply`, so if it succeeded, the image should be available

 **Error: "Source image does not exist"**

-- This shouldn't happen with automated builds
-- If it occurs, re-run `terraform apply` - it will rebuild and push the image
+- Re-run `terraform apply` - it will rebuild and push the image

 **Timeout errors**